marijnh/Eloquent-JavaScript/14_dom.md

 {{index "hidden element"}}

-The `block` tag will end up on its own line since ((block element))s are not displayed inline with the text around them.
+The `block` tag will end up on its own line, since ((block element))s are not displayed inline with the text around them.
 The last tag is not displayed at all—`display: none` prevents an element from showing up on the screen.
 This is a way to hide elements.
 It is often preferable to removing them from the document entirely because it makes it easy to reveal them again later.

 {{if book